Vacuum arc thruster

 A vacuum arc thruster (VAT) is a form of electric spacecraft propulsion.
 It uses a vacuum arc discharge, across an insulator, between two electrodes to produce thrust.
-A metal plasma is produced from micrometer-size cathodic spots.
-Thus, whereas the insulator is used as propellant in a pulsed plasma thruster, in a VAT the metallic cathode is consumed as propellant.
+A metal plasma is produced from micrometer-size cathodic spots and the momentum from the plasma creates thrust for the vacuum arc thruster.
+Thus, whereas the insulator is used as propellant in a pulsed plasma thruster, in a VAT the solid metallic cathode is consumed as propellant.
+Vacuum arc thrusters are used for propulsion on CubeSats, microsatellites, and nanosatellites.